Outer-Void/blux-guard/README.md

 The cockpit validates Python 3.9+ on startup.
 Supported interpreters: 3.9, 3.10, and 3.11.
 Upgrade the interpreter if you receive a startup warning.

+## Licensing

+Blux Guard is dual-licensed.
+Open-source use is provided under the [Apache License 2.0](LICENSE-APACHE), and commercial use requires a separate agreement described in [LICENSE-COMMERCIAL](LICENSE-COMMERCIAL).

+Under Apache-2.0 you may use, modify, and redistribute the software for open and internal purposes, provided that you preserve notices, include the license, and accept the standard disclaimers of warranty and liability.

+Commercial use—such as embedding in paid products, offering hosted services, or other monetized deployments—requires a commercial license from the maintainers.
+Please review [COMMERCIAL.md](COMMERCIAL.md) for examples and contact **theoutervoid@outlook.com** to arrange commercial terms.

 <!-- FILETREE:BEGIN -->
 <!-- generated; do not edit manually -->
 <details><summary><strong>Repository File Tree</strong> (click to expand)</summary>